Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Conjectures on Khovanov Homology

+We also performed our computations on the conjecturally Legendrian simple knots in \cite{LegendrianKnotAtlas}.
+Like the twist knots, no matches were found for the Khovanov polynomial.

-A search through all prime knots up to 19 crossings against twist knots provided many matches for the Jones polynomial (See Tab.~\ref{table:matching_twist_knots}), but none for Khovanov homology.
-Infinitely many of the twists knots are transversally simple, making them a good candidate to test the following conjecture on. \begin{conjecture} If a link type $L$ is transversally simple, then the Khovanov homology of $L$ distinguish it.
-That is, if $\tilde{L}$ is another link with the same Khovanov homology, then $\tilde{L}$ is equivalent to $L$. \end{conjecture} A similar search for Knot Floer Homology (KFH), a homology theory first introduced by Peter Ozsv\'{a}th and Zolt\'{a}n Szab\'{o} \cite{ozsvathszabo2004}, using the Alexander polynomial was performed, but a bug was found that caused knots with identical Alexander polynomials to give false negatives.
-This has been corrected, and when performing a new search there are several distinct knots with the same Knot Floer Homology as a Legendrian simple knot.
-Steven Sivek pointed out that the pretzel knots $P(-3,3,2n+1)$ all have the same KFH, meaning the $6_{1}$ twist knot matches the KFH of the $9_{46}$ knot in the Rolfsen table.
-This is what first hinted at a bug in our KFH code.
-Matthew Hedden also informed us that the $T(4,3)$ knot and the $(2,3)$ cable of the trefoil also have matching KFH.
+A similar search using Knot Floer Homology (KFH), a homology theory first introduced by Peter Ozsv\'{a}th and Zolt\'{a}n Szab\'{o} \cite{OzsvathSzaboHolomorphicDisks2004}, using the Alexander polynomial was performed.
+This search found that there are several distinct knots with the same Knot Floer Homology as a Legendrian simple knot, including torus and twist knots.
+Steven Sivek pointed out that the pretzel knots $P(-3,\,3,\,2n+1)$ all have the same KFH, meaning the $6_{1}$ twist knot matches the KFH of the $9_{46}$ knot in the Rolfsen table.
+Matthew Hedden also informed us that the $T(4,\,3)$ knot and the $(2,3)$ cable of the trefoil also have matching KFH.